XXINCH-code/XXINCH-code/README.md

 **[Multi-Agent Robot Navigation](https://github.com/XXINCH-code/multi-agent-navi)**

-> "Developed improved CBS-A* and parallel RRT★ for path planning with D* Lite local replanning and MPC control, validated in PyBullet and deployed on TurtleBot. "
+> "Developed improved CBS-A* and parallel RRT* for path planning with D* Lite local replanning and MPC control, validated in PyBullet and deployed on TurtleBot. "

 ---